rcabini/compositIA/README.md

 This command generates the `k-fold-test.txt` file, which lists the filenames of the test set for each k-fold.
 Replace `path_to_Dataset` with the actual path to the Dataset folder.
 The default number of folds (`k`) is 5.

-To create dataset necessary to train the CompositIA tool you sholud create three different dataset for the three steps:
+To create dataset necessary to train the CompositIA tool you sholud create three different dataset for the three models:

-* To create dataset to train the L1/L3 localization model please run:
+* To create dataset to train the L1/L3 localization model, please run:
 ```
   cd slicer/
-  python data_generator.py --data_folder path_to_Dataset/ --output_folder path_to_Dataset/slicer/ --ktxt_folder path_to_Dataset/k-fold-test.txt
+  python data_generator.py --data_folder path_to_Dataset/ --output_folder path_to_Dataset/slicer/ --ktxt path_to_Dataset/k-fold-test.txt
 ```
-* To create dataset to train the L1 segmentation model:
+* To create dataset to train the L1 segmentation model, please run:
 ```
   cd L1scripts/
   python data_generator.py --data_folder path_to_Dataset/ --output_folder path_to_Dataset/L1/
 ```
-* To create dataset to train the L3 segmentation model:
+* To create dataset to train the L3 segmentation model, please run:
 ```
   cd L3scripts/
   python data_generator.py --data_folder path_to_Dataset/ --output_folder path_to_Dataset/L3/